-Advance stakeholder engagement and communications Advancing stakeholder engagement practices and communication strategies ensures FSD is responsive to local needs, increases stakeholder understanding of education matters and improves decision-making.
+Stakeholder Engagement Results Analysis Goal Desired Result Advance stakeholder engagement and communications Advancing stakeholder engagement practices and communication strategies ensures FSD is responsive to local needs, increases stakeholder understanding of education matters and improves decision-making.
 It provides stakeholders and the public with accurate, accessible, and easy to understand information about the progress and performance of FSD in relation to provincial assurance domains and the Division priority of engagement, support, and success for each learner.

-Measurable statements of what FSD seeks to achieve Stakeholder engagement and communication strategies ensures:

-- engagement, support, and success for each learner. - governance aligns with and is responsive to the needs and expectations of the learning community. - stakeholder engagement improves decisions made and provides assurance, trust, and confidence in the system. - communication provides assurance. - partners in education anticipate local and societal needs and circumstances and respond with flexibility and understanding.

-- Measures demonstrate that stakeholders actively participate in engagement opportunities provided by Foothills School Division. - Measures indicate that parents are involved in school and system decision making processes. - Measures demonstrate stakeholder engagement informs policies, procedures, priorities, education plans, annual education results reports and budget decisions in support of student growth and achievement.
+OutcomesMeasurable statements of what FSD seeks to achieveStakeholder engagement and communicationstrategies ensures:• engagement, support, and success for each learner.• governance aligns with and is responsive to the needs and expectations of the learning community.• stakeholder engagement improves decisions made and provides assurance, trust, and confidence in the system.• communication provides assurance.• partners in education anticipate local and societal needs and circumstances and respond with flexibility and understanding.
+Indicators Indicators of achieving outcomes Measures demonstrate that stakeholders actively participate in engagement opportunities provided by Foothills School Division.
+Measures indicate that parents are involved in school and system decision making processes.
+Measures demonstrate stakeholder engagement informs policies, procedures, priorities, education plans, annual education results reports and budget decisions in support of student growth and achievement.